walko25/se_project_spots/README.md

 - Technologies Used
 - Figma
 - Images
+- Links

 **Intro**

 This project is made so all the elements are displayed correctly on popular screen sizes.
-It was our first project using "display: grid;" and the page was designed so that it owul dbe compatible on desktop, tablets, and even small mobile devices.
+It was our first project using "display: grid;" and the page was designed so that it would be compatible on desktop, tablets, and even small mobile devices.

 **Technologies Used**